Biblical Theology

 Posted on 8 August 2023

-Leviticus 2:15 is part of a larger section in the book of Leviticus that deals with various offerings and sacrifices to be made by the Israelites in the tabernacle or temple.
-This specific verse focuses on the regulations for the grain offering or the “meat offering,” as it is referred to in the King James Version.
+Leviticus 2:15 is part of the larger section in Leviticus that deals with the various offerings and sacrifices prescribed for the Israelites in the tabernacle or temple.
+This verse concludes the instructions for the grain offering, sometimes called the “meal offering,” and it specifically commands the putting of oil on the offering and the laying of frankincense, describing it as a meat offering.

-In summary, Leviticus 2:15 provides instructions for the grain offering, including the use of oil and frankincense.
-It reminds us of the importance of offering our best to God and presenting ourselves in a manner that is pleasing and dedicated to Him.
+In summary, Leviticus 2:15 instructs the priest to place a portion of the unleavened bread on the altar as a memorial offering, emphasizes the holiness of the grain offering, and includes the command to put oil upon it and lay frankincense thereon.
+The passage reminds believers of the importance of offering their best to God and living in a manner that is pleasing and dedicated to Him.

 Share this: